What is a Social Enterprise?

 Types of Social Enterprises

 Social enterprises are usually categorized into four main categories, although they are constantly evolving and may change over time as new areas are created.
-Despite their individual differences, all types of social enterprises attempt to operate while balancing both revenue generation and the achievement of its social objectives.
+Despite their individual differences, all types of social enterprises attempt to operate while balancing both profit generation and the achievement of its social objectives.

 1. Trading Enterprises